jpignata/docs/docs/lib/getting-started/fragments/android/setup.md

+👋 Welcome!
 In this tutorial, you will:

 - Create an Android application configured with Amplify
-- Use DataStore to model and persist data
+- Use Amplify DataStore to model and persist data
 - Connect your local data to synchronize to a cloud backend

-You will create a Todo app using Amplify DataStore as a local-only persistence mechanism.
-DataStore provides a programming model for storing data offline and online without writing additional code.

 ## Prerequisites